Irritant Contact Dermatitis Treatment & Management

 Syndets, with a pH approximately 5.5, do not modify skin pH.
 Most bar soaps and liquid detergents available on the market are a mixture of soap and syndet.
 A study found that Dove and Cetaphil had a lower irritant effect than the other soaps tested.
 Interestingly, no significant correlation was made between the price of the products and their irritation potential.

-Irritant contact dermatitis is a frequent problem in health care workers, due to frequent hand washing.
-The best antimicrobial efficacy can be achieved with ethanol (60-85%), isopropanol (60-80%), and N -propanol (60-80%).
+Irritant contact dermatitis is a frequent problem in healthcare workers, owing to frequent hand washing.
+The best antimicrobial efficacy can be achieved with ethanol (60-85%), isopropanol (60-80%), and N-propanol (60-80%).
 The antimicrobial efficacy of chlorhexidine (2-4%) and triclosan (1-2%) is both lower and slower and carries a potential risk of bacterial resistance.

 Steroids and Immunomodulators

-Topical corticosteroids and immunomodulators are of unproven use in treating irritant contact dermatitis.
-Corticosteroids were found ineffective in treating the surfactant-induced irritant dermatitis when compared with the vehicle and with the untreated control.[20]
-However, topical steroids may be helpful for superimposed eczematous features.
+Topical corticosteroids and immunomodulators are of unproven use in treating irritant contact dermatitis (ICD).
+Corticosteroids were found ineffective in treating the surfactant-induced irritant dermatitis when compared with the vehicle and with the untreated control.
+[27] However, topical steroids may be helpful for superimposed eczematous features.

-Potential complications center on the use of steroids, particularly around the eye.
+Potential complications are associated with the use of steroids, particularly around the eye.
 The avoidance of long-term steroid use is essential, because such use may cause cataracts, glaucoma, corneal thinning/perforation, and loss of the eye, as well as other problems.

-Topical tacrolimus is an irritant that may produce further stinging and irritation in persons with irritant contact dermatitis.[21]
+Topical tacrolimus can be used as an alternative to topical corticosteroids, but occasionally is an irritant that may produce further stinging and irritation in persons with irritant contact dermatitis.
+[28]

 Consultations